sybrenjansen/mpire/docs/usage/setup.rst

 --------------------

 The ``multiprocessing`` package allows you to start processes using a few different methods: ``'fork'``, ``'spawn'`` or ``'forkserver'``.
-For detailed information, please refer to the multiprocessing documentation_ and caveats_ section.
-In
+Threading is also available by using ``'threading'``.
+For detailed information on the multiprocessing contexts, please refer to the multiprocessing documentation_ and caveats_ section.
+In short:
-short:

 - ``'fork'`` (the default) copies the parent process such that the child process is effectively identical.
 This includes copying everything currently in memory.
 This is sometimes useful, but other times useless or even a serious